Mar 12, 2012

 Add a white frame to your design.
 To do that is pretty simple.
 Create a new layer and fill it with black.
 Go to Layer>Layer Styles>Stroke.
 Use 70px for the Size and white for the color.
 After that just change the Blend Mode of this layer to Screen.
 What is black will be invisible and what is white will be shown.

 Now just add your text.
-I used a font called Andes for that.
-Also duplicate the background and the buildings then merge them into a new layer.
+I used a font called the Andes for that.
+Also, duplicate the background and the buildings then merge them into a new layer.
 Go to Filter>Blur>Gaussian Blur.
 Use 10 for the amount.

 Change the Blend Mode of this layer to Overlay at 50% Opacity.
 Duplicate it again and change the Blend Mode of the new one to Soft Light at 60%.

-The result is simple but it looks the way I was envision since I saw the movie.
+The result is simple but it looks the way I envisioned since I saw the movie.
 I got really impressed by the classic style of the movie and wanted to make a nice interpretation.